-The Centre for Youth & Criminal Justice (CYCJ) report that calls for ‘rights respecting’ reform to Scotland’s youth justice system has been adapted into a version for younger readers, giving them an understanding of the issues around Scotland’s youth justice system.
+The Children and Young People’s Centre for Justice (CYCJ) report that calls for ‘rights respecting’ reform to Scotland’s youth justice system has been adapted into a version for younger readers, giving them an understanding of the issues around Scotland’s youth justice system.

 ‘Rights Respecting?
 Scotland’s approach to children in conflict with the law’ was launched at the University of Strathclyde’s Kilbrandon Lecture on January 31, 2020.

 The report is the first of its kind to translate the United Nations Convention on the Rights of the Child (UNCRC) into Scottish specific actions to improve policy, practice and experience in youth justice, based on Scotland’s commitment to incorporate the UNCRC into Scots law by 2021.

 It was written by CYCJ’s director, Dr Claire Lightowler, who took a year’s sabbatical to dedicate herself to exploring the complex and often emotive issues around offending by children, based on CYCJ’s belief that youth justice in Scotland requires a reconfiguration on a scale not seen since Kilbrandon.

 The child friendly version of the report was designed in collaboration with young people from the CYCJ and Staf led project Youth Justice Voices, who gave useful feedback on style and content.
 This includes the use of infographics and illustrations to highlight key points.
 This version is primarily aimed at readers aged 12 to 18, and it is recommended that younger children reading it do so with an accompanying adult.

 It is being launched today (June 17) on what would have been the first day of the National Youth Justice Conference 2020, with a children’s rights in youth justice theme.
 This has been postponed due to the Coronavirus.

 Claire Lightowler said: